FREE DAHLIA TUBER GROWING GUIDE!

 POWDERY MILDEW Dahlias are also susceptible to powdery mildew; overhead watering does not cause it.
 It is caused by weather conditions.
 Dahlias can be sprayed in July and August for powdery mildew.
 We don’t have issues with mildew due to our open-air environment.
 Plant Therapy and other products work well.
 The key is to spray before the problem appears, as it can be difficult to eradicate once it gets established.
 If your planting area is enclosed with minimal air movement, powdery mildew is very possible to experience.

 TOPPING/PINCHING To promote shorter, bushier plants with better stems for cutting, we advise pinching or cutting out the center shoot when the plant is about 12 inches tall.
-There should be 2-3 leaf sets below your pinching mark.
+When pinching, there should be 2-3 leaf sets below your pinching mark.
 In the past two years we have pinched when the plant is 7”-10”, which significantly helped the plant in horizontal growth.
 If you do not stake your dahlias, this practice will help keep your plants shorter while producing more blooms.
+Starting in 2024, we no longer used any mechanism to support our dahlias.
+We relied on deep-cut harvesting and keeping the plants short versus letting them grow tall.
+Pinching in the early period will help with this effort to control wild growth and possible destruction due to violent outdoor events.

 CUT FLOWERS Cut blooms in the early AM when cool.
 After harvesting, place cut stems in a clean container with clean water and flower food.
-Cut dahlias are susceptible to bacteria and will last longer if their water is changed and stems are trimmed.
+Cut dahlias are susceptible to bacteria and will last longer if their water is changed and stems are continuously trimmed.
 Be sure to remove the old, spent blooms from your plants.
 Removing old blooms (dead heading) will keep the plant strong and vigorous late into the season.
-Also, it encourages new blooms and better bloom color throughout the season.
-Deep cutting at every harvest is encouraged, as dahlias fight hard for new growth.
+This encourages new growth and new blooms and better bloom color throughout the season.
+Deep cutting at every harvest is encouraged, as dahlias fight hard to set new leaves for new growth.

 DIVIDING You can divide tubers in the fall or in the spring.
 If you have never divided tubers before, spring is best as it is easier to see the eyes when the new sprouts form.
 If eyes are difficult to see, we suggest dividing the clump in half or quarters.
 Not all tubers will have an eye.
 Cut surfaces should be allowed to dry thoroughly overnight before storing (in fall), or planting (in spring).
 Barnswallow now dips each cutting wound in cinnamon.
 This greatly reduced the possibility of mold and bacteria forming.
 Tuber size does not affect plant growth.
 The smallest tuber will produce a full sized plant if it has an eye.
 Different dahlias produce varying size and shapes of tubers.
 Barnswallow now divides all its tubers right after harvest so we can gauge inventory for online sales.
 However, we DO NOT a harvest division unless you have several years of experience.